Backup Footprint

 Do my backup sizes leave the browser?

-Why do the totals stay empty?
+Why is the summary still empty?

 Incremental backup